SoftwareHeritage/swh-graph/docs/quickstart.rst

      -h, --help              Show this message and exit.

    Commands:
-     api-client  client for the graph REST service cachemount  Cache the mmapped files of the compressed graph in a tmpfs. compress    Compress a graph using WebGraph Input: a pair of files... map         Manage swh-graph on-disk maps
+     api-client  client for the graph RPC service cachemount  Cache the mmapped files of the compressed graph in a tmpfs. compress    Compress a graph using WebGraph Input: a pair of files... map         Manage swh-graph on-disk maps
-     rpc-serve   run the graph REST service
+     rpc-serve   run the graph RPC service

 Compression
 -----------